Most people join to become more confident in their giving and address mixed feelings about money.

 We create a safe space to reflect on personal issues around money and to share experience.
 Common topics include:

 For some it’s a huge relief to discover their personal giving priorities and start to feel less burdened by all the good causes they choose not to fund.

 Some members prefer to be discreet about their giving.
 We organise Network carefully to protect their privacy.

 "I no longer feel alone and overwhelmed"

 Our conferences include music and dance.
-Here's Denis Kigongo running a drumming workshop for us.
+Above is Denis Kigongo leading us in a drumming workshop.